UCRajkumar/ecSeg/README.md

 2.  **Labels folder** will contain the RGB version of the post-processed segmentation.
 It will also contain raw values saved as a `.npy` file.

 #### Segmentation details

-The segmented images will be in dimension `1024x1280`.

 To extract individual classes: